burtonjb/LispyJS/README.md

 # LispyJS
 The project is a scheme interpreter, written in javascript.
-Its based on the R5RS spec, mostly because that one has/had a nice PDF for the language spec
+Its based on the ~~R5RS~~ R7RS spec (though very very incomplete), mostly because that one has/had a nice PDF for the language spec.

 Its hosted as a static website that you can find here: https://burtonjb.github.io/LispyJS/